-Want to make your own Irish Potato Candy for the holiday?
+Want to make your own Irish Potato Candy for St Patrick's Day?
 This Potato Candy is made with 'real' potatoes!
 It's a Philadelphia tradition.
 I've adapted this recipe from Food52.
 I use cocoa for rolling, but the cinnamon will work too.. or better yet, what about a blend?
 I also add toasted pine nuts for eyes!

 IRISH POTATO Candy